Founders David and Marie Collins at Margam Park, South Wales

 We are a dedicated team committed to the search for treasure come rain, shine or snow.

-If you guessed we are both a little eccentric - you guessed correctly.
+If you guessed we are both a little eccentric-you guessed correctly.

-We are both fueled by a desire to seek out a special piece, that was left behind by a previous owner, who clearly treasured and loved the piece, because its still in relatively great condition and thats where we come in, we don't leave the piece sitting on some forgotten dusty shelf at a vintage fair, we take it home with us, research it and find the perfect new owner to pass on to the next generation, that only adds to its journey over the years, we in turn become part of its story and eventually part of its history.
+We are also both fueled by a desire to seek out a special piece, that was left behind by a previous owner, who clearly treasured and loved the piece, because its still in relatively great condition and thats where we come in, we don't leave the piece sitting on some forgotten dusty table at a vintage fair, we take it home with us, research it and find the perfect new owner to pass on to the next generation, that only adds to its journey over the years, we in turn become part of its story and eventually part of its history.

 Treasured memories